-"There's an app for everything," is a phrase you hear a lot these days, and in fact, there is an app for almost everything you can imagine.
-Many are unexpectedly useful, some can save you money, and others are perfect for shortening the time you spend on the toilet.
-When you consider how easy it is to implement brilliant app ideas, it should come as no shock that some of the Google Play and App Store offers are less spectacular.
-Here are some of the most absurd Apps that exist and that nobody really needs.
+"There's an app for everything" is a phrase you hear a lot these days, and in fact, there's an app for almost everything you can imagine.
+Many are unexpectedly useful, some are money savers, and others are perfect for saving time while using the bathroom.
+Given how easy it is to come up with brilliant app ideas, it shouldn't come as a further shock that some of the Google Play and App Store offerings are less than spectacular.
+Here are some of the most absurd apps out there that nobody really needs.

 Send Me To Heaven (SMTH)

-«Send Me To Heaven», or SMTH for short, works by measuring how high you can throw your phone into the air and catch it again.
-This is the only way to play the game again and again.
-But as you can imagine, for many users it is the last game they play on their device.
+«Send Me To Heaven», SMTH for short, works by measuring how high you can throw your phone in the air and catch it again.
+This is the only way to play the game over and over again.
+But as you can imagine, for many users it is the last game they played on their device.
 Because the required coordination of eyes and hands does not work for everyone.
-Especially if you want to win and throw it several meters into the air.
-The inventor of this app has openly set himself the goal of mobile devices To eliminate devices from the world because he is annoyed by the many devices and he is very successful at it.
+Especially if you want to win and throw it several meters in the air.
+The inventor of this app has openly set himself the goal of getting rid of some mobile devices because he gets annoyed with the many devices and is very successful with it.

 Is it dark outside?